-Chhattisgarh's new anti-Naxal policy: land, financial aid to victims, surrendered Naxalites
+Chhattisgarh's new anti-Naxal policy: Land, financial aid to victims, surrendered Naxalites

 The state government has also revised the rewards for lower-rung Naxalites as per their ranks in the outlawed outfit, he said.

-Development works worth Rs 1 crore will be sanctioned on surrender of all Naxalite members and militia active in any village panchayat.
-PTI TKP KRK
+Development works of Rs 1 crore will be sanctioned on the surrender of all Naxalite members and militia active in any village panchayat.
+PTI TKP KRK GK